-4.6.3 Capital infrastructure investment policies
+4.6.3 Capital Infrastructure Investment Policies

 The Municipality has established and implemented a comprehensive ten-year Capital Expenditure Framework (CEF).
 The CEF will be updated annually and could be extended to even twenty years to ensure that bulk infrastructure services and internal infrastructure services together with the foreseen funding sources are planned in an integrated and coordinated manner.
 This will include bulk and internal services for human settlement programmes.
-A comprehensive ten-year CEF will be compiled for the 2020/2021 financial year to be approved by Council.
+A comprehensive ten-year CEF will be updated for the 2021/22 financial year to be approved by Council.